Coffee Infused Tightening Eye Cream

 1. Then reduce heat to low and add ⅛ cup beeswax to a large glass measuring bowl.
 Place it over the base pan of the double boiler and simmer over low heat until the beeswax is melted.

-3. Remove from heat and transfer to an airtight container.
-I recommend small jars, balm tins, or even lip balm tubes for eye creams.
+3. Remove the mixture from the heat and transfer it to an airtight container.
+I recommend small jars designed for eye creams, balm tins, or even lip balm tubes for easy application.

-4. Place container(s) of coffee eye cream in the refrigerator to solidify before use.
+4. Place your containers of coffee eye cream in the refrigerator to solidify before use.
 Store in your beauty bag or in the refrigerator.

 Apply a DIY coffee eye cream each morning so you can look bright-eyed and bushy-tailed without compromising your clean beauty routine.